KhiopsML/khiops-doc/docs/tutorials/kdic_single_table.md

         Categorical	Class	;
     };
     ```
+In this example, the variables `SepalLength` and `SepalWidth` are marked as `Unused`, meaning they will not be loaded into memory.
+Only the columns `PetalLength`, `PetalWidth`, and `Class` will be processed.

 ## User-defined Variables

-In many situations, data stored in databases is difficult for business experts to understand.
-This raw data does not always accurately reflect their business knowledge.
-An important step in data management is to express the experts' knowledge by manually defining new variables calculated from the raw data.
-For example, in a medical application, the body mass index can be calculated from the patient's height and weight.
+In many cases, raw data stored in databases does not align with business experts’ understanding.
+This occurs because the data often lacks the transformations needed to reflect domain knowledge.
+A crucial step in data management is translating this knowledge into manually defined variables calculated from the raw data.
+For example, in a medical application, a variable such as the body mass index (BMI) can be derived from a patient’s height and weight.

-Once again, the common practice of datascientists is to load the entire data set into memory, then calculate the new variables transcribing the business knowledge and add them to the Pandas Dataframe (or equivalent) stored in memory.
-This practice is very costly, as it involves intensive use of RAM and storage space, especially if the user makes a large number of trial-error runs during the feature engineering stage.
-Data versioning becomes a big deal.
+Typically, data scientists handle this by loading the entire dataset into memory and manually calculating these variables within tools like Pandas.
+While effective for small-scale prototyping, this approach is resource-intensive, requiring substantial RAM and storage, especially when numerous trial-and-error iterations are performed during feature engineering.
+Data versioning also becomes cumbersome, as changes must be tracked across multiple files and scripts.

-When industrializing datascience projects, it is recommended to use dictionaries to add user-defined variables to the raw data.
-These new variables are calculated on the fly when the data file is read.
-Versioning is always limited to the dictionary itself, since it encodes the entire data transformation flow, from raw data to trained model predictions.
+For industrial-scale projects, dictionaries provide an efficient and scalable alternative.
+User-defined variables are calculated on the fly when the raw data is read, reducing memory overhead and eliminating the need for precomputed transformations.
+Additionally, since the entire data transformation flow is encoded within the dictionary, versioning is limited to a single text file, which can be managed by `git`.

 The following dictionary example shows the calculation of a user-defined variable representing the area of sepals, in the Iris dataset:

-!!! success "User-defined variable"
+!!! success "Example: Calculating a user-defined variable"
     ```kdic
-    Dictionary	iris
+    Dictionary	Iris
     {
         Numerical	SepalLength	;
         Numerical	SepalWidth		;